ngernest/cis6700_lc_encodings/questions.md

     + EN: See https://cstheory.stackexchange.com/questions/3772/why-naturals-instead-of-integers for a discussion on why the natural numbers are used more in PL theory textbooks compared to the integers

 ## Other datatype encodings
 - Discuss how more complex data types such as lists can be encoded in the untyped lambda calculus
+    + EN: We'll discuss the Church & Scott encodings for lists in the slides!
 - Walk through exp/power operation for church numerals (if time allows)
 - I was wondering if anyone has proposed a definition for what the Church encoding of an arbitrary datastructure is?
 Or is it an “I know it when I see it situation”?